Cigarette Cockroach Crawling With Purpose Had No Clue It Was Destined for Viral Fame

 If you’d like to know more about how to cope with a tough day, there are self-help books for that.
 Or you could simply pop on this video of cigarette cockroach enjoying its life while the internet stares in terror, not quite sure how to process this.

-The whole scene endeared her to people online everywhere, scoring the cockroach universal recognition for the gritty move.
+The whole scene endeared it to people online everywhere, scoring the cockroach universal recognition for the gritty move.
 We look forward to seeing the cockroach on the talk show circuit with even more free swag than it could ever carry.

 In the Netflix series Orange Is the New Black, inmates train cockroaches to smuggle cigarettes between prison cells.
 So perhaps fiction isn’t too far off from reality in this one case.
 One study found that cockroaches race to cool spots if they’re on a hot surface, but this cockroach was taking its sweet time.